open-component-model/ocm-website/content/en/docs/guides/getting-started-with-ocm-flux.md

 This tutorial will demonstrate how get started with the Open Component Model & Flux.

-We shall build a component to deliver the `podinfo` application which we will then deploy using OCM's Flux integration.
-Along the way we'll demonstrate some of the useful features of OCM.
+We shall build a component to deliver the [`podinfo`](https://github.com/stefanprodan/podinfo) application, which we will then deploy using OCM's Flux integration.
+Along the way, we'll demonstrate some of the useful features of OCM.

 ### Requirements